- Academic Clubs (Intellectual / Technological / Engineering)

 The club’s mission is to share the joy of making and performing music with all members in and outside of the Lawrenceville School community, through organization of ensembles and performances for a meaningful cause— to celebrate musicianship and to foster a community of collaborative musicians.

-Muse is Lawrenceville’s Visual Arts Club dedicated to spreading visual arts on campus and hosting visual arts events ranging from art auctions to activities such as collage-making workshops and watercolor tutorials.
-Muse is run by members of the Muse Council and is open to all students!
+Muse is Lawrenceville’s Visual Arts Club dedicated to spreading visual arts on campus and hosting visual arts events, from community art projects, to collage-making workshops, to our annual Winter Art Auction, and more.
+Muse is run by members of the Muse Council and is open to all students, regardless of experience level!

 To provide a framework for dramatic activity at Lawrenceville School and to encourage it via performances and artistic expression.